johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 Syllabus Changes: As your instructor, I retain the right to make changes based on the timeline of the class, feedback from learners and/or logistical issues and will inform you as soon as a change is made.

 #Grading Policy
 * All work that is to be graded must be accomplished by your own effort.
-Points will be deducted for not submitting assigned work by the due date.
-Projects to be graded may be submitted only once.
-* Ten percent of the points will be taken off for each day that the assignment is late.
+* No points will be given for late assignments/labs/exams.
-* Assignments will NOT be accepted if they are more than 10 DAYS late.
+* All assignments/labs/exams must meet the [course style guide](https://github.com/johnsonchmatc/ruby-style-guide)
-* Assignments will NOT be accepted after the START of the class period in which the final exam is administered.
+* All assignments/labs must run (no errors, and must produce output).
+If there are compilation errors or no output, the most the assignment can receive is 50% of the points.
-* Assignments are NOT accepted after I go over the answers to the assignment in class.
+* If there is output, but not all objectives are met from the assignment/lab's rubric points will be removed for each item missing or incorrect.
 * There is no make-up of tests or other scheduled, graded classroom activities.
 * It is the responsibility of the student to make up any missed work and/or pick up any missed materials.
 Missing a class is NOT an excuse for failure to hand in work due.
 * There is no extension of assignment due dates without prior notification of circumstance.
 All work that is to be graded must be accomplished by your own effort.

-**Grades Posted in Blackboard: ** All assignment grades are posted in Blackboard.
+**Grades Posted in Blackboard:** All assignment grades are posted in Blackboard.
 I need to manually grade the assignments.
 Sometimes this happens very quickly and sometimes it takes a week.
 When you've posted a quiz or lab answers, it will show up in the gradebook as a green box with a white ! in it.
 This means that I have received your work, but has not graded it yet.
 Discussion boards show up in the gradebook as a green box with a white ! in it until I have graded the assignment, then it will have a score in it.

 ### **Evaluation**